BytesToBits/code-examples/README.md

 <h1 align="center"> How do I contribute? </h1>

 <p align="center"> You can create pull requests to this repo in any language you like.
-If you don't know what pull requests are <a href="https://opensource.com/article/19/7/create-pull-request-github">click here</a>
+If you don't know what pull requests are <a href="https://opensource.com/article/19/7/create-pull-request-github">click here</a>.
+Remember that new codes may take <strong>up to 5 minutes to appear</strong>.
+Be patient.
   </p>

  <h1 align="center">What should I do?</h1>